alpiepho/coursera_go_classes/alpiepho/Course3/week1/Quiz.md

 1 point

-Dynamic power is proportional to the square of the voltage swing.
+X - Dynamic power is proportional to the square of the voltage swing.

 Dynamic power is proportional to the cube of the voltage swing.